 The Right Hook Bicycle Accident

-We have found that the single most common cause of bicycle collision accidents is the Right Hook, when a car turning right runs into a bicyclist on its right in the process of making its turn.
+We have found that the single most common cause of bicycle collision accidents is the Right Hook, which occurs when a car turning right runs into a bicyclist on its right in the process of making its turn.

 The laws applying to this scenario are a good example of how the vehicle code provisions that were originally written for cars can create difficulties when advocating for the bicycle accident client.
-California Vehicle Code section 21754(b), which was enacted in 1959, provides that passing on the right is prohibited except when, for example, in a residential or business district (where most accidents occur) and there is “sufficient width for two or more lines of moving vehicles in the direction of travel.”
+California Vehicle Code section 21754(b), which was enacted in 1959, provides that passing on the right is prohibited except when, for example, one is riding in a residential or business district (where most accidents occur) and there is “sufficient width for two or more lines of moving vehicles in the direction of travel.”

 Then, likely in recognition to the increased number of bicyclists riding on city streets, the California legislature enacted CVC section 21755, which provides in subsection (a) that a driver of a vehicle (which includes bicycles) may pass another vehicle on the right so long as it is safe to do so.
 CVC 21755(b) goes on to provide that nothing in section prohibits bicycles from riding in bicycle lanes.